lukis101/VRCUnityStuffs/Scripts/Editor/README.md

 ## Mesh asset saver

 Right click `Mesh Filter` or `Skinned Mesh Renderer` component to save its mesh as an asset.
 Useful for saving runtime(script)-generated meshes.
-One of the options allows to **oververite the mesh bounds** with the ones specified in `Skinned Mesh Renderer` component.
+One of the options allows to **overwrite the mesh bounds** with the ones specified in `Skinned Mesh Renderer` component.